amazingHH/FreeRTOS_STM32/README.md

 # FreeRTOS_STM32
-The author ported the FreeRTOS on the NUCLEO-F401RE stm32 EVB After about 2 days test, the basic functions of free RTOS works well on this board
+The author ported the FreeRTOS on the NUCLEO-F401RE stm32 EVB After about 2 days test, the basic functions of free RTOS work well on this board